brycethebjorkman/uli-net-sim/data-gen.md

 This pipeline generates datasets to evaluate Remote ID spoofing detection methods:

 1. **Kalman Filter-based detection** - Threshold on KF state using RSSI to estimate transmission power
-2. **Multilateration-based detection** - RSSI triangulation from multiple receivers
+2. **Multilateration-based detection** - Multilateration using RSSI from multiple receivers
 3. **Machine learning approaches** - Supervised learning on timeseries features

 The pipeline produces CSV files containing timeseries data from OMNeT++ simulations with: